-Some fixes in GPIO,CPU,and LCD code, use SDK for display
+Some fixes in GPIO,CPU,and LCD code, use SDL for display in PC build

 Apr 16, 2012, 2am PDT: Small schematic fix (SD card's SCK & VDD were switched)

 Apr 3, 2012, 1am PDT: new source code archive uploaded.
 Sped up emulator (6.5KHz->10KHz) using FPM mode on RAM & changed icache config, updated porting guide, included kernel image & new smaller ramdisk, new full image

 Mar 29, 2012, 7pm PDT: new source code archive uploaded.
 It has a fixed Makefile and now includes a porting guide to help you port it to other boards/CPUs

 It is common to see newbies asking in microcontroller forums if they can run Linux on their puny little 8-bit micro.
 The results are usually laughter.
 It is also common to see, in Linux forums, asked what the minimum specs for Linux are.
 The common answer is that it requires a 32-bit architecture and an MMU and at least a megabyte of ram to fit the kernel.
 This project aims to (and succeeds in) shatter(ing) these notions.
 The board you see on the right is based on an ATmega1284p.
 I've made one with an ATmega644a as well, with equal success.
 This board features no other processor and boots Linux 2.6.34.
 In fact, it can even bring up a full Ubuntu stack, including (if you have the time) X and gnome.